notvillers/GoDaddyAPI-dyndns/README.md

 _In this instance the crontab runs the script every 15 mins._

 ### GoDaddy DNS update with API
-On the first run, if you do not have the **daddy_api.txt** in the running/working directory it will generate one with example data.
+On the first run, if you do not have the **daddy_api.txt** in the running/working directory, it will generate one with example data.
 It is necessary for the GoDaddy API and should look like this:

 ```
 example_domain.com